5 Stunning Places To Stay In Tangier And Where To Visit - The Gloss Magazine

 Dar Nour

 If you want to be in the heart of Tangier, this guesthouse is located in the medina, hidden among white-washed streets framed with bougainvillea.
-The bohemian vibe has been carefully curated by its French owners with colour and creativity.
-(They often host spontaneous music sessions and poetry readings).
-Rooms are bright and breezy and the breakfast buffet is a highlight.
-Its rooftop terrace has a great view of the beach and the Spanish Cathedral, while the first floor lounge is the best place for aperitifs (the ginger gin is renowned) before dinner, perhaps, in the hotel’s sister property Le Salon Bleu.
-It’s a short walk to the recently renovated Kasbah Museum of Mediterranean Cultures (where highlights are its mosaics of Venus and giant replica maps) and the famous Café Baba, where Keith Richards loved to hang out drinking tea and smoking marijuana in the 1960s. www.darnour.com
+The bohemian vibe has been carefully curated by its French owners, who often host spontaneous music sessions and poetry readings.
+Rooms are bright and the breakfast buffet is a highlight.
+Its rooftop terrace has a great view of the beach and Spanish Cathedral, while the first floor lounge is the best place for aperitifs (the ginger gin is renowned) before dinner in the hotel’s sister property Le Salon Bleu.
+It’s a short walk to the renovated Kasbah Museum of Mediterranean Cultures (where highlights are its mosaics of Venus and giant replica maps), as well as the famous Café Baba where Keith Richards loved to hang out drinking tea and smoking marijuana in the 1960s. @darnour

 La Maison Blanche

-Owner Aziz Beghouri spent six years restoring this riad in the old kasbah which dates from the 14th century.
-He collaborated with French interior designer Regis Milcent who decorated the property with flair and colour.
-Each of the nine rooms is inspired and named after important characters linked to the city, from artist Henri Matisse (whose painting “View to Tangier” inspired a blue and white palette) and the writer and composer Paul Bowles, who lived in Tangier for over 50 years with his wife Jane.
+Owner Aziz Beghouri spent six years restoring this riad in the old kasbah, which dates from the 14th century.
+He collaborated with French interior designer Regis Milcent, who decorated the property with flair and colour.
+Each of the nine rooms is inspired and named after important characters linked to the city, from Matisse (whose painting “View to Tangier” inspired a blue and white palette) to writer and composer Paul Bowles, who lived in Tangier for over 50 years.
 It was here that he wrote his most famous novel set in Morocco, The Sheltering Sky; Bowles had a cameo role in Bertolucci’s film adaptation of the book.
-Guests have stunning views across the city to the sea from the hotel’s roof terrace, while other highlights include a proper Moroccan tea service. www.lamaisonblanchetanger.com
+Guests have stunning views to the sea from the hotel’s roof terrace, while other highlights include a proper Moroccan tea service. @lamaisonblanchetanger

 Villa Josephine

-This ten-room country house is near the King’s Palace, in the west of the city and provides a serene escape from the centre’s hustle and bustle.
+This country house is near the King’s Palace in the west of the city, providing a serene escape from the centre’s hustle and bustle.
 The villa, originally built in the 1920s, belonged to English journalist Walter Harris, a former columnist for The Times (who allegedly inspired the character of Indiana Jones!).
-The rooms and palm-fringed garden pool feel like a film set. www.hotel-josephine.com
+The rooms and palm-fringed garden pool feel like a film set. @villajosephine.tanger

 Casa Tosca

-This is the home of Milanese designer Nicolò Castellini-Baldissera, who has written Inside Tangier: Houses & Gardens, Vendome Press and launched a chic rattan furniture collection.
-It’s a posh townhouse filled with antiques and boasts a rooftop pool and hammam and terraced gardens.
-It can been booked exclusively via Nicolò’s Instagram: @nicolocastellinibaldissera.
+The home of Milanese designer Nicolò Castellini-Baldissera, featured in his book Inside Tangier: Houses & Gardens (Vendome Press) and launched a chic rattan furniture collection.
+It’s a posh townhouse filled with antiques that boasts a rooftop pool, hammam and terraced gardens.
+It can be booked exclusively @nicolocastellinibaldissera.

 THE GLOSS MAGAZINE SUBSCRIPTION